eoinkelly/notes/elasticsearch/elasticsearch.md

     ```js
     // search all documents in just the myindex index
     GET /myindex/_search
     ```
-3. Search all documents of one type in an index
-    ```js
-    // search all documents in just the _doc type in just the myindex index
-    GET /myindex/_doc/_search
-    ```
 4. Search all documents in multiple indexes
     ```js